htcondor/htcondor/docs/grid-computing/grid-universe.rst

 The submit description file command
 **scitokens_file** :index:`scitokens_file<single: scitokens_file; submit commands>`
 may be used to give the full path name of a SciTokens file.
+If both an X.509 proxy and a SciTokens file are provided, then only the SciTokens file is used for authentication.
+Whenever an X.509 proxy is provided, it is delegated to the ARC CE for use by the job.

 ARC CE allows sites to define Runtime Environment (RTE) labels that alter the environment in which a job runs.